nooku/guides.nooku.org/request-response/introduction.md

 * Deconstructing the request into an internal route
 * Handling authentication & authorization
-* Dispatching the request to the approprate component (and subsequent controller)
+* Dispatching the request to the appropriate controller
-* Processing the response and pushing it into the template
 * Handling exceptions
 * Returning the response, including the body and the appropriate headers, to the browser

-Each component also has a dispatcher.
-The component's dispatcher is responsible for handling which controller within the component is to be dispatched, authorizes the request, dispatches the request, and returns the response to the caller (the application dispatcher above).